Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: EFT under massive entropy mode

-where $c_s$ is given by (\ref{cs}).
-We have used the integration by parts to eliminate the $\dot{\zeta}\zeta$ terms in the action.
-Then we found that the mass term of curvature fluctuation is cancelled and $\zeta$ is conserved on super-horizon scales.
+The operator from the coupling $\dot{\zeta}\mathcal{F}$ would reduce the speed of sound of the fluctuation \cite{Achucarro:2012yr}.
+We have also used integration by parts to eliminate the $\dot{\zeta}\zeta$ terms in the action.
+Then we found that the mass term of the curvature fluctuation is cancelled and $\zeta$ is conserved on super-horizon scales.
+We can find that in the EFT of single field, we have only this constant curvature perturbation on large scales.

+The speed of sound $c_s^2\simeq -1/3$ is imaginary for a heavy entropy mass $h\gg 1$\footnote{The speed of sound is $|c_s|\sim\mathcal{O}(1)$ for large $h$.
+Hence the non-linear dispersion regime is narrower, and we can directly investigate the linear dispersion regime \cite{Cheung:2007st,Gwyn:2012mw,Baumann:2011su}.}.
+An imaginary speed of sound has been studied in two-scalar inflation recently \cite{Garcia-Saenz:2018ifx,Fumagalli:2019noh,Garcia-Saenz:2018vqf}.
+The entropy mass-square in two-scalar models is also imaginary, hence is tachyonic before the sound horizon crossing $p^2 c_s^2\sim H^2$.
+The curvature fluctuation sourced by the entropy fluctuation also experiences a transient instability before horizon crossing.
+After the horizon-crossing, the dynamics of fluctuations are influenced by the background.
+In other words, the mass term $m_{\sigma}$ and the Hubble terms become important outside the horizon.